-Earlier Hatch and Lindsey had discussed what they might be able to tell the girl about the situation they faced, without alarming her more than was nary.
+Earlier Hatch and Lindsey had discussed what they might be able to tell the girl about the situation they faced, without alarming her more than was necessary.
 The answer seemed to be: nothing.
 She had been with them only two days.
-She didn't know them well enough to have this crazy' stuff thrown at her.
-She'd hear about Hatch's bad dreams, his walking hallucinations, the heat-browned magazine, the murders, all of it, and figure she had been entrusted to a couple of lunatics.
+She didn't know them well enough to have this crazy stuff thrown at her.
+She'd hear about Hatch's bad dreams, his waking hallucinations, the heatbrowned magazine, the murders, all of it, and figure she had been entrusted to a couple of lunatics.

-anyway the kid didn't really need to be warned at this stage.
+Anyway the kid didn't really need to be warned at this stage.
 They could look out for her; it was what they were sworn to do.